 Make sure your food coloring doesn’t use natural colorings such as beetroot, which will dull during baking.

-The most challenging part about baking cupcakes is making sure you don’t overfill (or underfill) the paper liners before baking.
+The most challenging part about baking small batch cupcakes is making sure you don’t overfill (or underfill) the paper liners before baking.

-Too much batter and the cupcakes will overflow, flatten, and sometimes even sink in the middle after cooling.
+Too much batter and they’re overflow, flatten, and sometimes even sink in the middle after cooling.

 Too little batter and they won’t rise to the top of the liner.

-I find with this red velvet cupcake recipe, you want to fill the liners about 2/3 full.
+I find with this small batch red velvet cupcake recipe, you want to fill the liners about 2/3 full.

 What I do is measure a one big scoop into the bottom of 6 liners then I go back and finish filling each one with the remaining batter.